 Lazer tag didn’t sound that appealing to me especially since I was under the weather and didn’t have much energy.
 So I choose to sit that one out.
 However, my curiosity got the best of me and I decided to give it a try at the last minute.
 We entered into a room where you picked out a vest with a name on it like Ultra, Lightning, Atlas, etc.

 We formed two opposing teams and were led into the room to begin play.
-All of a sudden my adrenaline kicked in making me feel like middle aged Rambo.
+All of a sudden my adrenaline kicked in making me feel like a middle aged Rambo.
 I stayed on the lower level and proceeded to dominate a Mom and her two small girls.
 I ran around the room hiding behind pillars until my prey came in sight, I’d shoot and then run off to the next area.

 Once in a while my vest squawked and I could feel myself being hit but no worries, I was getting in a lot of hits myself.
 Never mind if it was against the two young girls and Mom who were really just standing around and not doing much of anything.
 As the game wound to an end, I circled around a pillar and there they were again, the two kids just standing there!
 I pelted them with my imaginary laser power one last time and took off feeling like I was really good.